TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Shop Page

 Shop Page displays the list of products available in the Shop.
-From here users can add product to the shopping basket.
+From here users can add products to the shopping basket.

 ![Shop Page](documentation/images/shop_page.jpg)